lucianoayres/taco/README.md

 ### Custom Output File

-Want to save your file mashup to something other than the default `taco.txt`?
-No problem!
-Just specify your preferred output file name:
+Specify your preferred output file name:

 ```bash
 taco -output=my-taco.txt
 ```

-Now everything goes into `my-taco.txt`, all wrapped up like a taco filled with data goodness.
+Now everything goes into `my-taco.txt`.

 ### Custom Directories

-You can also tell Taco which directories to collect files from.
-Taco will recursively process the **text files in those directories and all their subdirectories**, excluding hidden and binary files.
+Specify directories to collect files from.
+Taco will recursively process the **text files in those directories and all their subdirectories**:

 ```bash
 taco /path/to/dir1 /path/to/dir2